Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness. Life is all about balance.

 Harvesting This Early Spring Vegetable Is Quite Easy

-Unfortunately it is a vegetable that often gets neglected when it shouldn't.
-Rather than being harvested along with the rest of the gardens riches rhubarb is often just left in the garden to decompose.
+Rhubarb is a large-leafed plant with edible stalks that grows like a bad weed anywhere that it gets the opportunity to be planted.
+It is a very hardy perennial.
+Unfortunately, it is a vegetable that often gets neglected when it shouldn't.
+Rather than being harvested along with the rest of the garden's riches, rhubarb is often just left in the garden to decompose.

 Your rhubarb really does not have to be left behind from the harvest.
 It is so very easy to harvest and to store.

-There are a Number of Ways to Package it for Freezing
+There are a number of methods for freezing rhubarb:

 Adding Sugar to Your Packages